syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Appearance.md

 It is the space provided between, the RightStateImage of the node and node.</td></tr>
 </table>

-To set the right images for all the nodes in multicolumntreeview follow the below steps
+To set the right images for all the nodes in MultiColumnTreeView follow the below steps

 1. Create image list and add images in it.